The Parsha in a Nutshell

 - Modern slavery in various forms still exists, with estimates ranging between 21-70 million people enslaved in some form.
 These include people in forced labour (including children in sweatshops), forced marriages (including child-brides), and forced sexual exploitation.
 It would seem that humanity as a whole has still not fully learned this lesson, and we must continue to fight against slavery until it is eradicated from the world.

 It Once Happened…

-- It would seem reasonable that a slave owner (or even a regular employer) could provide reasonable protection and care for his slaves, servants or employees, feeding and clothing them, and maintaining their rights and dignity, while still keeping the better food for him/herself.
+- It would seem reasonable that an regular employer) should provide reasonable protection and care for their slaves, servants, or employees, feeding and clothing them if they were dependants, and maintaining their rights and dignity, while still keeping the better food for him/herself.
 However, Rabbi Yochanan refused to distinguish between his slave and himself, and fed him the same food from his table.

 - The verse from Iyov highlights the shared humanity between Rabbi Yochanan and his slave (and any employer/employee, and ultimately all human beings) and this testifies to the equal rights and dignity of all human beings.

 From the Thought of Rabbi Sacks

 - If society dehumanises a race or ethnic group, then it can exclude that group from moral and civil rights granted all other citizens.
 This is what happened in America until the Civil War and even later (and of course what happened to Jews in Nazi Germany).
 This seems to prove Rambam’s perspective on why the Torah does not abolish slavery – the need for time in social transformation.
 See also The Core Idea, answer 2.